daujerrine/flif-spec/spec.md

 the interval being in the fist half and the second half of the whole range from 0 to 1 in arithmetic coding.
 Further investigation is needed.

-And finally, the range coder is flushed and ended by doing the following:
+And finally, the range coder is flushed and ended by doing the following, such that all remaining bits describing the data are 'flushed' out:

 ```
 encoder_flush(rac):